Application deployment with Ansible

 Create an inventory.yml file that describes the targets to which you are deploying your application.
 For more information, see How to build your inventory (Ansible Community Documentation).

-If the playbook contains the optionhosts: all
+If the playbook contains the option

 , ensure that the inventory.yml file contains only the hosts where the application will be deployed. -